-The Village Family Service Center and Lutheran Social Services of North Dakota offer counseling for you and your family.
 Adoption is a loss, and you will find yourself working through the different stages of grief and loss.
+The Village Family Service Center offers counseling for you and your family.
 We will help you anticipate the emotions you may experience, not only at the birth of your child, but on other significant occasions, such as his or her birthday and Mother's Day.
 Grief counseling can help acknowledge a loss, keep memories alive, and give hope.
 Incredible change can happen in your life when you decide to take control.

 Collecting Background Information

 When you are ready to begin making an adoption plan, you complete a Social and Medical History form which includes personal, family, and medical histories.

 You have several options.
 We have a Selection Book of waiting adoptive families who have an approved home assessment.
 Some of our adoptive families have also chosen to be displayed on our website so you can view their profiles online.

 You also have the option of choosing a family independently.
 This may be a relative or friend.

 Regardless of the way you choose a family, we can provide assistance to you and the adoptive family in working towards the goal of a happy, safe adoption for your child.

 When you have selected an adoptive family, we will arrange a meeting.
 This provides the opportunity for you and the adoptive family to meet and get to know each other.
 If you select this couple to parent your child, and the adoptive family agrees, together you and the adoptive family will begin planning for the child's future.

 Specifics may include: What contact you will have with the adoptive family before the baby's birth, who will be present in the delivery room, special requests you may have while in the hospital, and how you will communicate with each other after the birth.
 Building a trusting relationship between the two families will be the foundation for years to come.

 Typically, the baby goes to one of three places after delivery: